-“There have been great societies that did not use the wheel, but there have been no societies that did not tell stories.” —Ursula K. LeGuin To listen to some scholars of decision-making, it is a great wonder that humans have … Continue reading Different Minds: why we need human capabilities and machine intelligence*
+“There have been great societies that did not use the wheel, but there have been no societies that did not tell stories.” —Ursula K. LeGuin To listen to some scholars of decision-making, it is a great wonder that humans have survived as long as they have.
+We are constantly prone to biases, rely on simplistic… Continue reading Different Minds: why we need human capabilities and machine intelligence*

 Hermit crabs rely on acquiring discarded shells for their protection and are constantly on the look-out for better shells.
 However, faced with environmental stress they prefer to stick with their old shell, however unsuitable, than risk moving to a new one[i].
 Experiments with rats show that under stress habitual behaviour persists longer in the face… Continue reading On fund-managers, rats and hermit crabs: reversion to familiar habits under stress

 Can understanding the psychology of investment behaviour help you outperform the market?
 Probably not, but it can certainly help reduce the probability that you will under-perform the market.
 This matters, because the majority of private investors under-perform.
-One compelling piece … Continue reading Investment, Emotions and the Temple at Delphi*
+One compelling piece of research evidence comes from a careful analysis, carried out by Dalbar research, of the… Continue reading Investment, Emotions and the Temple at Delphi*

 https://www.youtube.com/watch?v=8LnsfdCIHlA Mark Fenton-O'Creevy and David Jones of IG Index discuss emotions and trading at the London Stock Exchange